mhallin79/lillen/guides/storage.md

 </div>

 ## Wardrobe
-The wardrobe has a lot of space.
+The wardrobe has plenty of space and is provided with 10 hangers.

 ![main-key](images/storage-wardrobe.jpg)